riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 ### Minimize use of circular references with iteration

-Calculating circular references with iterations is slow because multiple calculations are needed and these calculations are single-threaded.
+Calculating circular references with iterations is slow because multiple calculations are needed, and these calculations are single-threaded.
 Frequently you can "unroll" the circular references by using algebra so that iterative calculation is no longer needed.
 For example, in cash flow and interest calculations, try to calculate the cash flow before interest, calculate the interest, and then calculate the cash flow including the interest.

 Excel calculates circular references sheet-by-sheet without considering dependencies.
 Therefore, you usually get slow calculation if your circular references span more than one worksheet.
 Try to move the circular calculations onto a single worksheet or optimize the worksheet calculation sequence to avoid unnecessary calculations.